History Today

-History Today is an illustrated history magazine.
-Published monthly in London since January 1951, it presents serious and authoritative history to as wide a public as possible.
+History Today is a history magazine.
+Published monthly in London since January 1951, it presents authoritative history to as wide a public as possible.
 The magazine covers all periods and geographical regions and publishes articles of traditional narrative history alongside new research and historiography.
-A sister publication History Review, produced tri-annually until April 2012, provided information for sixth-form history students.

 History

 The magazine was founded after the Second World War, by Brendan Bracken, former Minister of Information, chairman of the Financial Times and close associate of Sir Winston Churchill.
 The magazine has been independently owned since 1981.
 The founding co-editors were Peter Quennell, a "dashing English man of letters", and Alan Hodge, former journalist at the Financial Times.

 The website contains all the magazine's published content since 1951.
 A digital edition, available on a dedicated app, was launched in 2012 and re-released with improvements in 2015.

 History Review was a tri-annual sister publication of History Today magazine publishing material for sixth form level history students.
-The final issue of History Review was published in April 2012.
+Launched in 1995, the final issue of History Review was published in April 2012.

-The history departments of the Ohio State University and Miami University recognized the magazine as a "Best in History Online pick" as "a history magazine who aims to bring serious history to a wide audience."